cub-has-injected/brick-hill-workshop/README.md

 Awfully decompiled the new beta Brick Hill Workshop for 25$.

-- Client/Installers was found by [me](https://github.com/mindtheice)
+- Client/Installers was found by [me](https://github.com/cub-has-injected/)
 - Decompiling was made by [thedenbruh](https://github.com/thedenbruh)

 ## I want to compile it!
-Oops, we couldn't compile it, but you can try compile via Godot Game Engine. (https://godotengine.org/)
+Oops, we couldn't compile it, because it's impossible.

 ## I want to install compiled version!
-> **Warning**
 > ## Some links may not work.
 > Try to install from GitHub releases or links if Brick-Hill-CDN doesn't work or has been removed.